Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Introduction

 \item \textbf{Analysis in expectation}: We develop specific analyses for the three randomized methods in expectation.
 The bounds do not show explicit dependence on the size of the matrices and provide insight into the sampling parameters. \end{enumerate}

-\item \textbf{Numerical Experiments}: We validate the proposed methods on two challenging model problems: 1D Burgers equations, and the barotropic-vorticity equation.
-We compare our methods with the state-of-the-art Lanczos approach which is inherently sequential. \end{enumerate}
+\item \textbf{Numerical Experiments}: {We validate the proposed methods on two model problems: 1D Burgers equation, and the more challenging barotropic-vorticity equation.} We compare our methods with the state-of-the-art Lanczos approach, which is inherently sequential. \end{enumerate}

-Our experiments show that the randomized sketching methods result in \begin{enumerate*}[label={(\roman*)}] \item faster convergence of PCG measured in the number of iterations, \item reduction in the total number of TLM and ADJ evaluations, and at the same time, \item parallel evaluation of multiple batches of TLM and ADJ vector products. \end{enumerate*} For the Burgers equation, we also investigate \begin{enumerate*}[label={(\roman*)}] \item the number of random vectors necessary to obtain a good preconditioner, \item the influence of diffusion and problem mesh size on the conditioning of the GN Hessian matrix and its relative spectral decay, and \item the effect of changing the mesh size on PCG iterations. \end{enumerate*} The recommendation is to use the adaptive preconditioning approach---SketchPrecA---due to lower computational cost (uses fewer TLM and ADJ evaluations than other SketchPrec methods).
+When compared with the solver preconditioned by the prior (Prec\_{$\B{\gampr}$}), our experiments show that the randomized sketching methods result in \begin{enumerate*}[label={(\roman*)}] \item faster convergence of PCG measured in the number of iterations, \item reduction in the total number of TLM and ADJ evaluations {in the online phase}, at the same time, \item enable parallel evaluation of multiple batches of TLM and ADJ vector products {in the offline phase}. \end{enumerate*} As demonstrated by the numerical experiments for the barotropic vorticity problem, the adaptive randomized sketching methods demonstrate even better performance.
+That is, even including the offline phase, the number of TLM and ADJ evaluations by the adaptive randomized sketching methods is $\sim$ 30\% -- 70\% less than that of Prec\_{$\B{\gampr}$}.
+Note that the offline phase lends itself to embarrassingly parallel evaluations.

+For the Burgers equation, we also investigate \begin{enumerate*}[label={(\roman*)}] \item the number of random vectors necessary to obtain a good preconditioner, \item the influence of diffusion and problem mesh size on the conditioning of the GN Hessian matrix and its relative spectral decay, and \item the effect of changing the mesh size on PCG iterations. \end{enumerate*} The recommendation is to use the adaptive preconditioning approach---SketchPrecA---due to lower computational cost (uses fewer TLM and ADJ evaluations than other SketchPrec methods).
 At the same time, SketchSolv is not preferred over SketchPrec due to its inherent inexactness.

 \paragraph{Literature review}

 Randomization has applications in accelerating computations in Bayesian inverse problems in several ways.
 Firstly, it has been used to accelerate optimization by using randomized approximations of the cost function, such as the stochastic and sample average approximation methods in \cite{Shapiro2009}.
 Secondly, randomization is used in inverse problems to approximate the posterior covariance through a low-rank approximation of the prior-preconditioned data-misfit part of the Hessian, see~\cite{villa2021hippylib,saibaba2015fast}.
 Third, in~\cite{saibaba2021randomized}, it has been used to reduce the number of PDE solves in Bayesian inference.
 The randomized approaches used here also target the optimization problem of computing the MAP estimate, but use the same idea of low-rank approximation used to approximate the posterior covariance.